ypaulsussman/yblog/content/other_peoples_lines.md

 A good novel tells us the truth about its hero; but a bad novel tells us the truth about its author. -G.K.
 Chesterton, essayist and novelist (1874-1936)

-It is only an illusion that youth is happy, an illusion of those who have lost it. –William Somerset Maugham, writer (1874-1965)
+It is only an illusion that youth is happy, an illusion of those who have lost it. -William Somerset Maugham, writer (1874-1965)

 The trouble with words is that you never know whose mouths they've been in. -Dennis Potter, dramatist (1935-1994)